AuDigitalHealth/lingo/docs/design/integration-points.md

 To author content, tickets in Lingo's ticket database reflecting the work to be done are associated with a task and authored on that task.
 These tickets contain information required for authoring.

-Once content has been authored these tasks can have classification and validation ran against them, and can be assigned to other users for review.
+Once content has been authored these tasks can have classification and validation run against them, and can be assigned to other users for review.

-Tasks have a 'key' which point to a branch in Snowstorm that has content authored against it, to read about that jump to the [Snowstorm Section](#snowstorm)
+Each task has a 'key' which points to a branch in Snowstorm that has content authored against it;
+for more information refer to the [Snowstorm section](#snowstorm)

 ```mermaid
 graph TB